 - 3.1.1 Everyone working full time who is subject to this policy should receive not less than 9 hours of supervision spread evenly through the year.
-By mutual agreement between supervisor and supervisee this may be either - 6 x 90 minutes - 9 x 60 minutes - 3.1.2 Additional supervisions, up to three further hours, (either 2 x 90 minutes or 3 x 1 hour) may be negotiated in appropriate circumstances eg where the supervisee is also a supervisor and needs supervision of supervision; when a supervisee is under particular pressure; if there is need for an 'emergency' supervision for any negotiated reason. - 3.3 Supervision of supervision: those engaged to supervise by the Methodist Church as external supervisors or who are offering supervision as the main ministry they offer to the British Methodist Church receive supervision on supervision equivalent to 10% of the time they offer as supervisors (eg, if supervising six ministers six times per year for 90 minutes they receive at least 4.8 hours of supervision during the year for this work) but not less than an hour per quarter. - 3.4 Part Time Workers: For those working part time engagement in supervision should be proportionate and appropriate to the role being exercised.
-However, in order to achieve the objective of frequency and maintain a realistic supervisory relationship no-one subject to this policy should be supervised for less than one hour each quarter. - 3.4.1 Those working half time or less should receive not less than one hour of supervision per quarter. - 3.4.2 Those working between half and full time should receive between one and two hours supervision per quarter.
+By mutual agreement between supervisor and supervisee this may be either - 6 x 90 minutes - 9 x 60 minutes - 3.1.2 Additional supervisions, up to 3 further hours, (either 2 x 90 minutes or 3 x 1 hour) may be negotiated in appropriate circumstances e.g. where the supervisee is also a supervisor and needs supervision of supervision; when a supervisee is under particular pressure; if there is need for an 'emergency' supervision for any negotiated reason. - 3.3 Supervision of supervision: those engaged to supervise by the Methodist Church as external supervisors or who are offering supervision as the main ministry they offer to the British Methodist Church receive supervision on supervision equivalent to 10% of the time they offer as supervisors (eg, if supervising 6 ministers 6 times per year for 90 minutes they receive at least 4.8 hours of supervision during the year for this work) but not less than 1 hour per quarter. - 3.4 Part Time Workers: For those working part time engagement in supervision should be proportionate and appropriate to the role being exercised.
+However, in order to achieve the objective of frequency and maintain a realistic supervisory relationship no-one subject to this policy should be supervised for less than 1 hour each quarter. - 3.4.1 Those working half time or should less receive not less than 1 hour of supervision per quarter. - 3.4.2 Those working between half and full time should receive between 1 and 2 hours supervision per quarter.